CLAS-205/wi25-site/docs/textbook/unit2/project2-compounds/index.md

 ![The periodic table of elements](../../../../assets/images/periodic_table.png)

+{: .note}
+> To clarify when only the textbook is necessary to solve a problem and when outside resources may be necessary, look for the following symbols:
+> - 📚 for questions where only the textbook is needed
+> - 🔎 for questions where you will need outside resources.

 1. TOC
 {:toc}

-## Problem 1: Elementary, My Dear Watson
+## 📚 Problem 1: Elementary, My Dear Watson

 The following elements from the periodic table use Latin- or Greek-based names with diminutive endings.
 Interpret the meanings of each of the elements' names.
 Then, look up what the element is used for/in and tell whether you think this name is appropriate or not.
 Recall that a diminutive just means "little"!